-There's been a lot of buzz (cough) surrounding Beetronics FX, and the LA-based company has just released its first pair of pedals: the ridiculously cool-looking WhoctaHell and OctaHive.
+There's been a lot of buzz (cough) surrounding Beetronics FX, and the LA-based company has just released its first pair of guitar effects pedals: the ridiculously cool-looking WhoctaHell and OctaHive.

 Both pedals offer handmade, relic'd enclosures and gnarly octave fuzz tones, but the WhoctaHell focuses on low octaves, while the OctaHive offers Octavia-style octave-up.

 Two knobs for Whocta (fuzz volume) and Hell (octave volume) adjust the WhoctaHell's gain and square-wave low-octave; there's also a side-mounted master volume control, and an octave selector switch toggles between one and two octaves down.
 The octave signal can be switched on and off by a separate footswitch, too.

 The OctaHive's onboard controls include Pre (input volume before the circuit), Honey (gain) and a master volume.
 A side-mounted toggle switches the octave in or out.